 When using the Zoom rectangle a right click rectangle selection will zoom in, a left will zoom out.

+Applying a model to new data

+With the ApplyModel tool a model can be applied to a new data set either to evaluate performance in a new temporal or spatial region or to predict habitat suitability.
+This tool takes an mds file as input.
+This input mds should have predictor names matching those in the mds used to calibrate the model though tiff names need not be the same.
+If evaluation metrics are to be produced then this will also contain field data extracted from the new region.

 Reference, 2000, National water quality inventory—1998 report, U.S. Environmental Protection Agency Report EPA–841–F–00–006, 45 p.